hypernova-developer/Jenny/README.md

 ## Installation

-Refer to the [Installation Manual](docs/INSTALLATION.md) for full deployment instructions.
+Refer to the [Installation Manual for Linux](docs/INSTALLATION-ON-LINUX.md) [Installation Manual for Windows](docs/INSTALLATION-ON-WINDOWS.md) for full deployment instructions.

 ---